 • Allowing your loved one time to read and write the trauma account privately.

-3. Learning to challenge thoughts about the trauma
+3. Learning to evaluate and change thoughts about the trauma

 • Providing support if your loved one is nervous about doing the worksheets.